UPDATE: This New Year goals post was first published on 1 December 2020 and updated on 3 January 2022.

 Every good deed deserves a reward, and so do you.
 So each time you complete a goal, no matter how small, reward yourself.

-It can be something small like a glass of wine or even an extra hour of sleep or a day off.
+It can be something small like a glass of wine, an extra hour of sleep or a day off.
 It really depends on what you crave the most, and how significant the win was when you completed the goal.

 At the end of the day, remember it’s just a plan to reach your New Year goals.
 How you achieve them is less significant than the fact that you actually achieve them.
 If for some reason you fail, don’t be hard on yourself — because you are human too.